naparuba/tanuki-www/content/pages/docs/internals/architecture.md

 Slug: docs/internals/architecture

-# Consul Architecture
+# XXX Architecture

-Consul is a complex system that has many different moving parts.
-To help users and developers of Consul form a mental model of how it works, this page documents the system architecture.
+XXX is a complex system that has many different moving parts.
+To help users and developers of XXX form a mental model of how it works, this page documents the system architecture.

 <div class="alert alert-block alert-warning">
 <strong>Advanced Topic!</strong> This page covers technical details of
-the internals of Consul.
-You don't need to know these details to effectively operate and use Consul.
+the internals of XXX.
+You don't need to know these details to effectively operate and use XXX.
 These details are documented here for those who wish to learn about them without having to go spelunking through the source code.
 </div>